awslabs/aws-data-api-python-sdk/CallingMethods.md

 ----
 ### get_metadata

-Retrieves Metadata for an Item
+Retrieves only the Metadata for an Item.

 #### Request Syntax